DavidLanders95/NeuralMagFork/docs/user_guide/discretization.rst

 For the demagnetization field NeuralMag uses the FFT-accelerated convolution of `magnum.np <https://gitlab.com/magnum.np/magnum.np>`_, the same well benchmarked kernel as in classical FD codes.
-Combining the speed of FFT demag with the interface accuracy of the nodal FEM scheme is the central practical reason to prefer NeuralMag over a pure FD code.
+Combining the speed of FFT demag with the interface accuracy of the nodal finite-difference scheme is the central practical reason to prefer NeuralMag over a pure FD code.

 .. admonition:: When to prefer the nodal scheme